Running Events in the UK and Ireland

 For race day information and how to enter, visit the UK Triathlon website.

 Run in the Dark

-Set up to support and provide funds for the Mark Pollock Trust which aims to find a cure for paralysis, the Lifestyle Sports Run in the Dark takes place on Wednesday 16th November 2016 in Dublin, Cork, Belfast, London and Manchester.
+Set up to support and provide funds for the Mark Pollock Trust which aims to find a cure for paralysis, the Lifestyle Sports Run in the Dark takes place in Dublin, Cork, Belfast, London and Manchester.
 Run through one of these fantastic cities under the night sky while raising awareness and money for a good cause.
 5k and 10k options are available on the night and the event will be timed for those who wish to get an official time for their run.
 For more information, visit Run in the Dark.

 Obstacle runs have become hugely popular in recent years with athletes not only running but also completing challenges such as wall climbs, enduring electric shocks and more along the way too!
 If this sounds like your kind of day out, check out some upcoming obstacle runs below.

 The Men’s Health Survival of the Fittest races take place in 4 major UK cities in multiple distances with 5km, 10km and half marathon distances all available to choose from and 50 obstacles in each!
 This event is definitely not for the faint hearted!
 The event includes professionally chip timing, and you also receive a t-shirt and finishers medal and photo as well as access to their massive beer tent and food and drink stands at the end.